c-cortright/wcu_public_data/README.md

 # wcu_public_data
-Repository that stores the various WCU public-facing data sources.
-See the README for details
+This repository contains the various data sets used for public-facing WCU dashboards.
+They are intended to be read by an IMPORTDATA function in a Google Sheet so that the public-facing dashboard automatically updates.